pexels-photo-244466-244466.jpg

-Best Waves in Costa Rica for Bodysurfers (Pacific Coast)
+5 Best Waves in Costa Rica for Bodysurfing (Pacific)

 The surprising thing is that there are hardly any bodysurfers here.
 Other than my friend Pablo, I have only bumped into a handful of Costa Rican bodysurfers over the years.

-I’ve bodysurfed many of the best waves on Costa Rica’s pacific coast, but I haven’t visited them all.
+Although I’ve bodysurfed many of the best waves in Costa Rica, I haven’t visited them all.
 This is by no means a definitive list.

-Case in point, Pablo might argue that Boca Barranca—Costa Rica’s second longest left-hand point break—should be on the list.
-But I didn’t include Barranca because most bodysurfers don’t want to swim out next to a Crocodile-infested river.
+Case in point, Pablo might argue that Boca Barranca should be on the list.
+But I didn’t include Barranca because most bodysurfers don’t want to swim out next to a heavily polluted, Crocodile-infested river.

 What makes Costa Rica a great destination for bodysurfers?